Fippu/PHARE/README.md

 - check that the haplotype.sh and variance_calc.py calls use your files

 ### 3. Execute the script
-Execution needs the artic environment loaded and SeekDeep in Path
+Execution needs the phare environment loaded and SeekDeep in Path

 ### 4. Use the included R script to analyze the Result
+The script needs the following packages:
+    install.packages(c('readxl', seqinr', 'reshape2', 'rjson', 'tidyverse', 'ggpubr', 'data.table', 'cowplot'))
-The script need the following files:
+The script needs the following files:

 - samples: An excel file with the Barcodes and the corresponding Sample names
 - gb_report: the jsonl file used previously